-The June 30, 2017 State long-term debt for PERS and TRS UAAL was \$6.6 billion as shown in Table 1.1.
+The June 30, 2018 State long-term debt for the combined PERS and TRS UAAL was approximately \$6.9 billion as shown in Table 1.1 and 5.3.

 E. State Supported Municipal Debt - Eligible for State Reimbursement

 The State administers two programs that reimburse municipalities for municipal G.O. bonds in the School Debt Reimbursement Program (SDRP) and the Transportation and Infrastructure Debt Service Reimbursement Authorization (TIDSRA).
 These are programs that provide for State reimbursement of annual debt service on general obligation or revenue pledges of municipalities.
 The State may choose not to fund these programs in part or whole without any impact on the State of Alaska's credit rating.